YanJiang12/abe516final/index.md

 * * *
 # Reform
-*   1.Reform the table by different States to learn about the advantage of
+*   1.Reform the table by different States

 *   2.Reform the table by different Attributes